Otto von Bolschwing: Office of Jewish Affairs

 Following his return to Germany, von Bolschwing continued to pursue a career with the SD and joined the staff of the Jewish Affairs Office (Judenreferat), as a consultant on Zionism and Palestinian affairs to his benefactor Leopold von Mildenstein.
 In this position, von Bolschwing would author numerous reports and policy proposals outlining various punitive measures designed to eliminate the Jewish presence in Germany through a campaign of forced emigration and economic restrictions.

 Dissatisfied with the pace of Jewish migration to Palestine, Heydrich removed von Mildenstein as head of the Judenreferat in July 1936, eventually replacing him with Herbert Hagen.
-The departure of von Bolschwing’s erstwhile patron also marked a major shift in the overall policy of the SS and the SD regarding Jewish emigration; away from von Mildenstein’s pro-Zionist approach and in favor of increasingly harsher tactics.
+The departure of von Bolschwing’s patron also marked a major shift in the overall policy of the SS and the SD regarding Jewish emigration; away from von Mildenstein’s pro-Zionist approach and in favor of increasingly harsher tactics.
 Von Bolschwing quickly adapted his work to fit this new regime.
-In January 1937 he wrote a memorandum concerning Jewish emigration, referencing the anti-Jewish riots in Berlin in 1935:
+In January 1937, he wrote a memorandum concerning Jewish emigration, recommending riots and attacks on Jews of the sort that occurred in Berlin in 1935:

 A largely anti-Jewish atmosphere must be created among the people in order to form the basis for the continued attack and the effective exclusion of them...The most effective means of depriving the Jews of their sense of security is the wrath of the people that expresses itself in riots.
 Even though this method is illegal, it has, as shown by the 'Kurfürstendamm Riot', had a longstanding effect[.]
-The Jew...fears nothing so much as a hostile atmosphere which can spontaneously go against him at any time.

-Von Bolschwing's report suggested using this kind of organized, but unlawful, street violence in combination with legal bureaucratic measures such as economic sanctions, special taxes, and passport controls to purge Germany of its Jews.
+Von Bolschwing's report suggested using this kind of organized, but unlawful, street violence in combination with blatantly discriminatory but legal bureaucratic measures such as economic sanctions, special taxes, and passport controls to purge Germany of its Jews.
 Heinrich Himmler was impressed with the document, and assigned von Bolschwing to work as a senior advisor to the Deputy Director of the Jewish Affairs Office, Adolf Eichmann.
 From 1937-38, von Bolschwing would become Eichmann's primary mentor on Jewish matters and Zionism.
-During his 1961 trial in Israel, Eichmann stated:
+During his 1961 trial in Israel, Eichmann stated that von Bolschwing "spoke so knowledgeably" and that he "kept in touch with Herr von Bolschwing" about his (Eichmann's) primary matter of concern, i.e. expropriation of assets of German citizens who were Jewish and expelling them from Germany.